 Spot the sculptures at Coworth Park

-This autumn, award-winning sculptor Carol Peace has added to her collection of work on proud display in the grounds of Coworth Park.
-Presented in collaboration with Alan Kluckow Fine Art, a local art gallery in nearby Sunningdale, this wonderful permanent display makes an autumnal walk through the hotel’s picturesque parkland even more enjoyable.
+Award-winning sculptor Carol Peace has a collection of work on proud display in the grounds of Coworth Park.
+Presented in collaboration with Alan Kluckow Fine Art, a local art gallery in nearby Sunningdale, this wonderful permanent display makes a stroll through the hotel’s picturesque parkland even more enjoyable.
 Be sure to look out for these hidden gems – some are easier to spot than others.

 The collection includes both life-size bronzes and much smaller figures, on both scales there is a sense of tenderness and peace.
 Carol describes her work as expressing, “The extraordinariness and magnitude of the simplicity of the touch of a partner, the closeness of love.”